-The school's Student leadership program is aimed at providing extensive opportunities for all Year 6 students to develop skills of cooperation and teamwork to enhance personal confidence, promote high self-esteem and develop a sense of pride in oneself and the school.
+The school's Student Leadership Program is aimed at providing extensive opportunities for all Year 6 students to develop skills of cooperation and teamwork to enhance personal confidence, promote high self-esteem and develop a sense of pride in oneself and the school.
 In Year 6, 12 School Leaders are elected by their peers and perform duties such as:

-- conducting assemblies - organising Student Representative Council (SRC) meetings - welcoming and thanking visitors - assisting staff performing school duties e.g. supervision of canteen lines and lost property - assisting staff and executive with special days and ceremonies.
+- conducting assemblies

+- organising Student Representative Council (SRC) meetings

+- welcoming and thanking visitors

+- assisting staff performing school duties

+- assisting staff and executive with special days and ceremonies.

-Class patrons
+Class Patrons

-Another opportunity for student leadership for Year 6 students, who are not School Leaders, is the role of Class patron.
-Class patrons are chosen through an application process and are allocated classes from Years K to 2 as helpers for the year.
-Class patrons also play an active role in SRC meetings by assisting their class representatives during the meeting.
+Another opportunity for student leadership for Year 6 students, who are not School Leaders, is the role of Class Patron.
+Class Patrons are chosen through an application process and are allocated classes from Years K to 2 as helpers for the year.
+Class Patrons also play an active role in SRC meetings by assisting their class representatives during the meeting.

-House captains
+House Captains